Uniqueness of the multiplicative cyclotomic trace: The symmetric monoidal structure on noncommutative motives

+are symmetric monoidal.
+This is an interesting result in its own right; for instance, it implies that $\Motadd$ is canonically enriched in $A(*) = K(\mathbb{S})$-modules (see Corollary~\ref{cor:Aenriched}).
+Herein, we use these results to compare symmetric monoidal structures on the $\i$-categories of colimit-preserving functors from $\Motadd$ to $\ispec$ and additive functors from $\idemstabcat$ to $\ispec$ (and analogously in the localizing case).

-If $R$ is a spectrum, then we may view the associated cohomology theory as a (pre)sheaf of spectra $\cT^{\op}\to\cS$ on the $\i$-category of spaces.
-If, in addition, $R$ has an $E_\i$ structure, then this functor is canonically lax symmetric monoidal via the external cup product pairing
+Our approach is motivated by the following classical picture.
+If $R$ is a spectrum, then we may view the associated cohomology theory as a (pre)sheaf of spectra $\cT^{\op}\to\aS_\infty$ on the $\i$-category of spaces.
+If $R$ has an $E_\i$ structure, then this functor is canonically lax symmetric monoidal via the external cup product pairing

 In fact, the lax symmetric monoidal structure on $\Map(\Sigma^\i_+(-),R)$ is equivalent to a symmetric monoidal structure on $R$ itself, as the latter may be recovered by restricting to the point.
-In this section, we study the analogous picture in the setting of noncommutative motives.
+Here, we are studying the analogous picture in the setting of noncommutative motives.

 We begin by fixing some notation.
-We will refer to commutative algebra objects of $\stabprcat$ as {\it stable presentable symmetric monoidal $\i$-categories}.
-Note that this specifies a full subcategory of the more general class of (large) symmetric monoidal $\i$-categories: an object of the latter is an object of the former if and only if the category is stable, presentable, and the monoidal product commutes with colimits in each variable \cite[\S 6.3.2]{HA}.
+We will refer to commutative algebra objects of $\stabprcat$ as {\it stable presentable symmetric monoidal $\i$-categories} and denote by $\symstabprcat$ the $\i$-category on these objects and morphisms the colimit-preserving symmetric monoidal functors.
+Note that this specifies a full subcategory of the more general class of (large) symmetric monoidal $\i$-categories: an object of the latter is an object of the former if and only if the category is stable, presentable, and the monoidal product commutes with colimits in each variable; see \cite[\S 6.3.2]{HA}.
+Also, recall that $\idemstabcat$ is itself presentable and that the monoidal product commutes with colimits in each variable.

-We write $\symstabprcat$ to denote the $\infty$-category of stable presentable symmetric monoidal $\i$-categories; specifically, this is the $\i$-category of (large) symmetric monoidal $\i$-categories such that the underlying $\i$-category is stable and presentable and the monoidal product preserves colimits in each variable, with morphisms the colimit-preserving symmetric monoidal functors.
-Note that $\idemstabcat$ is itself presentable and that the monoidal product commutes with colimits in each variable.
-Now, recall that $\Umot$ is defined to be the composite of the Yoneda embedding